-Canada Energy Regulator recruiting Indigenous people to join new advisory committee
+Canada Energy Regulator announces members of 1st Indigenous advisory committee

-New committee expected to play ‘a key advisory role’ to the board of directors
+New committee expected to play key advisory role to the board of directors

-The Canada Energy Regulator is looking for Indigenous people to join a new advisory committee that is expected to play "a key advisory role" to the regulator's board of directors, according to a recruitment document posted online.
+The Canada Energy Regulator has announced the members of a new Indigenous advisory committee which is expected to play a key advisory role to the regulator's board of directors.

 The Canada Energy Regulator is responsible for reviewing energy project proposals that fall within its jurisdiction and makes recommendations to cabinet around approvals and issues conditions for approval.
 It's also responsible for oversight of existing pipelines and transmission lines.